network4dev/n4d/docs/networking/ip4.rst

 -----
 Network Address Translation is a technique used to change, or translate, the source or destination IPv4 address.
-This is not an exclusive "or" as both address could be translated.
+This is not an exclusive "or" as both addresses can be translated.
 This document is iterative in that each use case is described and demonstrated sequentially and in small batches.

 Definitions